 Amy's Frozen Meals: Are They Healthy?

-The questions keep rolling in about the frozen foods aisle.
-Honestly, this is new territory for Snack Girl.
+The questions keep rolling in about the frozen foods aisle and I am ready to go!

 Amy's have always seemed to be a little bit healthier alternative to most frozen meals (Lean Cuisine, etc.) but I know they are still very processed? and always have a LOT of sodium, a major problem with most prepackaged meals.